lbasyal/RAG/lbasyal_rag.md

 ### [lbasyal_RAG_based_chatbot_llama_2_pdf.ipynb](lbasyal_RAG_based_chatbot_llama_2_pdf.ipynb)

 This Jupyter Notebook file serves as the main document for the experimentation phase.
 It details the implementation of the RAG-based ChatBot using PDF integration.
-The notebook covers the execution of code, testing of model inference, and calculation of ROUGE scores to compare model responses with reference responses.
+The notebook covers the execution of code, testing of model inference, and calculation of ROUGE scores to compare model response with reference response.

 ### [policy-booklet-0923.pdf](policy-booklet-0923.pdf)